 When we’re looking for the perfect concealed carry firearm, we inevitably find ourselves torn between quite a few choices.
 The market is flooded with so many excellent smaller pistols that I find myself constantly checking to see if I’ve missed one.
 I certainly wouldn’t want to purchase a weapon and find that I’d neglected to see an even better, maybe even more affordable option.

 Hopefully, this article will make sure that a similar thing doesn’t happen to my readers.
-So today I bring you two single stack magazine pistols that are small enough for you to take with you, but not small enough to compromise performance.
+So today I bring you two single stack magazine pistols that are small enough for you to carry always, but not small enough to compromise performance.
 Let’s check out how Smith & Wesson’s M&P Shield compares to the Springfield XD-S.

 I paid attention to how they perform and how they look and feel — and I’ll wrap things up with some final thoughts and a cost comparison.
 Without further ado, let’s get into it.